 -Cardiac tumors: (a benign tumor that can obstruct the mitral valve)

 Faintness, dizziness, or light-headedness occurs in majority of patients experiencing true syncope.

-Other symptoms are vertigo, weakness, diaphoresis, epigastric discomfort, nausea, blurred, pallor, or paresthesias.
+Other symptoms are vertigo, weakness, diaphoresis, epigastric discomfort, nausea, blurred vision, pallor

 • Loss of consciousness